abhivaidya07/ansible_gcloud/README.md

 ```
 $ ansible-playbook gce.yml
 ```
-8. Your Google Compute Engine Instance is now created.
+8. Your Google Compute Engine Instance is now created, with Apache Server installed in it.
 9. Browse to instance public ip.